SENDCO - Mrs S. Brown

 Learning Mentor & SEND Assistant - Mrs K. Dyde

-St. Anne’s Catholic Primary School has a similar approach to meeting the needs of pupils with Special Educational Needs and Disabilities to all of the schools within the Academy of the Holy Spirit.
+St. Anne’s Catholic Academy has a similar approach to meeting the needs of pupils with Special Educational Needs and Disabilities to all of the schools within the Academy of the Holy Spirit.
 That is, to ensure that all pupils, regardless of their needs make the best possible progress in our school.

 What is the Local Offer?

 The Children and Families Act 2014 and the Special Educational Needs and Disabilities Code of Practice requires the Local Authority to publish a ‘Local Offer.’

 The intention of the Local Offer is to improve choice and transparency for families.
 It will also be an important resource for parents in understanding the range of services and provision in the local area.